Pholidichthys leucotaenia

-Pholidichthys leucotaenia, commonly known as the convict blenny/goby or the engineer blenny/goby, is a marine fish from the west-central Pacific Ocean.
+Pholidichthys leucotaenia, commonly known as the convict blenny or goby or the engineer blenny or goby, is a marine fish from the west-central Pacific Ocean.
 Despite its common names, it is neither a blenny nor a goby, but is in fact one of two species in the family Pholidichthyidae.

 Description

 A small eel-shaped fish, it can grow up to 60 cm in length.
 Juveniles resemble the striped catfish Plotosus lineatus, which is venomous, having a black body with a white dorsal stripe.
 As they develop, the stripe changes to white convict-style barring or spotting in the adult.

 Ecology

 P. leucotaenia lives in shallow lagoons and on coastal reefs from the Philippines to the Solomon Islands.
 It is often found in schools under ledges or around coral heads.
 These schools swim in such tight formations, they resemble a single organism.
 Occasionally, the species is found in the aquarium trade, where it is known for disrupting all but the most stable structures.

 DNA analyses show this species to be neither a blenny nor a goby, but part of a separate fish family, the Pholidichthyidae.

 In the Solomon Islands, researchers under Eugenie Clark found juveniles emerging from holes in the seafloor and adjoining coral reefs.
 By day, these juveniles swim up to 50 m from their home burrows to feed on plankton.
 At the end of the day, all returned to the burrows, remarkable and unique behaviour for larval fish.

 Over the course of the first year in captivity, the engineer goby fry will gradually change color as it grows up to 1 cm per month.